zjuradoq/BioCRNPyler/docs/membrane_features.rst

 - Membrane protein-mediated mechanisms
     - ``Membrane_Protein_Integration()``:
-      Models the the insertion and proper orientation of proteins into the membrane, ensuring their structural and functional integration within the lipid bilayer.
+      Models the insertion and proper orientation of proteins into the membrane, ensuring their structural and functional integration within the lipid bilayer.

-    - ``Simple_Transport()``: Models the passive movement of substrates through membrane pores/channels along concentration gradients, without requiring energy input.
+    - ``Simple_Transport()``: Models the passive movement of substrates through membrane pores/channels along concentration gradients without requiring energy input.

-    - ``Facilitated_Transport()``: Models the passive movement of substrates along concentration gradients by binding to carrier proteins that undergo conformational changes, without requiring energy input.
+    - ``Facilitated_Transport()``: Models the passive movement of substrates along concentration gradients by binding to carrier proteins that undergo conformational changes without requiring energy input.

     - ``Primary_Active_Transport()``: Models the active movement of substrates against concentration gradients by binding to membrane pumps, which undergo